CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 - You’ve created a new AI Studio Hub and created a project.
 - You’ve imported and configured a pre-built flow.
 - You’ve tested the flow and confirmed that the flow returns appropriate results.
+- Configure the necessary network security group rules to allow external access.
+- Verify that the NVIDIA Riva ASR service is running and can handle inference requests.

 ## Additional Resources: